-Please contact the Financial Aid Officer regarding information about specific Financial Aid Programs:
+Please contact the Financial Aid Office regarding information about specific Financial Aid Programs:

-Betty H. Sowell, Director of Financial Aid 5 Westmoreland Place Pasadena, California 91103 (818) 397-1346
+5 Westmoreland Place Pasadena, California 91103 (818) 397-1350

-Students who do not qualify for Financial Aid may still have access to the following options:

-- CLAS Student Loan Program: Variable rate loan capped at 12% with repayment beginning 60 days from date of check disbursement. - 2.
-Tuition Payment Contract with Pacific Oaks Business Office: Payments of tuition monthly during the semester.
+Students who do not qualify for Financial Aid may still have access to the Tuition Payment Contract with Pacific Oaks Business Office: Payments of tuition monthly during the semester.
 Payment in full by end of semester.